 Cassowary Facts

-- These magnificent creatures stand out for several reasons.
+- These magnificent creatures stand out for several different reasons.
 For one, among known similar birds, this fascinating animal ranks as the second heaviest, and also third tallest of them all.
-Those distinctions alone serve to distinguish them from their peers.
+Those distinctions alone serve to distinguish this avian marvel from its peers.

-- Yet their distinctiveness doesn’t simply end there.
-That’s due to the fact that the truly unique birds generally remain quite reclusive.
+- Yet the natural wonder’s distinctiveness doesn’t simply end there.
+That’s due to the fact that the truly unique birds generally remain quite reclusive in nature.
 The fascinating avians also continue to prove themselves to be highly elusive, making detailed studies complicated.

-- But, the impressive species further remains quite shy, in terms of behavior, even more so than most wild animals.
-Due to this trait, the large bird also continues to be well known for its ability to rapidly disappear into the dense rainforest when approached.
+- But, the impressive species additionally remains quite shy in terms of their behavior, even to a much greater extent than most wild animals.
+Due to this trait, the large birds also continue to be well known for heir ability to rapidly disappear into the dense rainforest when approached.

-- The surprising animal generally has a remarkably shy demeanor, as well, when encounters do occur.
-If provoked, however, the creature does has the ability to inflict serious, possibly even fatal, injuries to humans.
+- The surprising animals generally have a remarkably reclusive demeanor, as well, when encounters with man do occur.
+If provoked, however, the amazing creatures do have the ability to inflict serious, possibly even fatal, injuries to humans.
 That’s because of their powerful legs.

-- For the moment, the IUCN has no listing for any of the species of Cassowary on its Red List.
-They do face various threats, however.
+- For the moment, the IUCN has no listing for any of the species of Cassowary on its Red List of Threatened Species.
+They does face various threats, however.
 Habitat loss represents a growing problem, as with many creatures.
 And of course, climate change poses a potential threat.

 Related Articles